Skip to main content

 Our program in Granada Hills is designed specifically for opioid and fentanyl stabilization in a calm, residential environment rather than a hospital ward.
 Our program is Joint Commission-accredited.
 Every patient begins with a comprehensive medical and psychiatric assessment so that detox protocols, MAT decisions, and mental-health support can be individualized from day one.
 During detox, patients receive 24/7 medical monitoring, comfort medications to ease withdrawal, nutritional support, and — when clinically appropriate — induction onto buprenorphine or naltrexone using fentanyl-aware protocols that reduce the risk of precipitated withdrawal.

 Beyond the medical piece, we integrate dual diagnosis treatment for co-occurring depression, anxiety, and trauma, daily individual and group therapy, family sessions, and case management that ensures no one leaves without a concrete next step — whether that’s residential treatment, a PHP or IOP program, sober living, or outpatient MAT with a community provider.
 Our small, home-like environment is a deliberate clinical choice: patients in crisis recover faster and stay engaged longer when they feel human, not institutional.
+See what fentanyl addiction treatment looks like at 1st Choice Detox Treatment Center below.

-Fentanyl Addiction FAQ Accordion
+Fentanyl Addiction FAQ

-FAQ #1: Is fentanyl an opioid?
+Is fentanyl an opioid?

 Taking Care of Yourself When Someone You Love Is Addicted